Dinah-Ngatia5/property-management-CLI/README.md

 Built with Python and SQLite, this property management system CLI streamlines the process of managing properties, tenants and maintenance tasks, providing a centralized platform for users to efficiently handle all aspects "property management".

+_This project's main purpose has been to serve as a learning exercise for me_

 ## |Features:|

 - **Property Management**: Add, update and view properties with ease.
 Manage addresses, prices and owners.
 Never miss a detail when it comes to your real estate assets.